TandonDevOps/IndraABM/capital/origin_of_money/paper.md

         the new amount.
 If the initiator offers all the available amount but the receiver thinks that he/she still can't gain utility, the trade will be rejected.
-If the gain is larger than the loss, the receiver will wait for the initiator to evaluator his/her gain and loss.
+If the gain is larger than the loss, the receiver will wait for the initiator to evaluate his/her gain and loss.
 If both parties can achieve larger gain than loss, the receiver will accept the offer, meaning that the trade is made.
 Our record will increment the trade_count of the both goods by one.
 Otherwise, if the initiator can't